opencast/opencast/docs/guides/admin/docs/configuration/security.user.moodle.md

 ### Step 3

-You can grant additional roles to all Moodle users in Opencast by creating a group with the title 'Moodle'.
+You can grant additional roles to all Moodle users in Opencast by creating a group with the name 'Moodle'.
 You can then add additional roles to this group, which will be inherited by all Moodle users.

 You can also use the group role name `ROLE_GROUP_MOODLE` in Event or Series